 A world title victory next year would no doubt mean a place back in the Top 20, at the very least, as Klitschko was sitting at number 19 following his defeat to Tyson Fury.

-WBN’s pound for pound rankings are based on world title wins, multi-weight titles, calibre of opponents, manner of victories, longevity and activity in a calendar year.
+WBN’s pound-for-pound rankings are based on world title wins, multi-weight titles, the caliber of opponents, manner of victories, longevity, and activity in a calendar year.

 Star ratings are based on achievement in the sport.